nlgreen/playlistify/README.md

         fetch = +refs/heads/*:refs/remotes/origin/*
 ```

+If you are trying to set up a new repository, use `git clone git@github.com-personal:nlgreen/<repo>.git`

 ## To Do
 ### Queue (Not supported by spotify api)
 - see if the web api has a queue remove function it uses from browser